VHS: High-capacity digital recording technologies

 Hard disk-based systems include TiVo as well as other digital video recorder (DVR) offerings.
 These types of systems provide users with a no-maintenance solution for capturing video content.
 Customers of subscriber-based TV generally receive electronic program guides, enabling one-touch setup of a recording schedule.
 Hard disk–based systems allow for many hours of recording without user-maintenance.
 For example, a 120 GB system recording at an extended recording rate (XP) of 10 Mbit/s MPEG-2 can record over 25 hours of video content.

 Legacy

 Often considered an important medium of film history, the influence of VHS on art and cinema was highlighted in a retrospective staged at the Museum of Arts and Design in 2013.
 In 2015, the Yale University Library collected nearly 3,000 horror and exploitation movies on VHS tapes, distributed from 1978 to 1985, calling them "the cultural id of an era."

 The documentary film Rewind This!
 (2013), directed by Josh Johnson, tracks the impact of VHS on film industry through various filmmakers and collectors.

-The last Blockbuster franchise is still renting out VHS tapes, is based in Bend, Oregon, a town home to under 100,000 people as of 2020.
+The last Blockbuster franchise is still renting out VHS tapes, and is based in Bend, Oregon, a town home to under 100,000 people as of 2020.

+The VHS aesthetic is also a central component of the analog horror genre, which is largely known for imitating recordings of late 20th century TV broadcasts.